-- Load Analysis – To understand the energy needs of the building.
+- Load Analysis – Helpful to understand the energy needs of the building.

-- Solar PV System usability check – to make sure the solar panels is easily accessible by the user and other reasons.
+- Solar PV System usability check – To assess the accessibility of the solar panels by the user.

 - Financial Analysis – To understand the financial viability of the project.

 Lets take a detailed look at each of the activities,